Coffee Shop Startup Costs

-Of course every business and each industry will have different cost requirements, but these steps can help you start the process of crunching the numbers, and we'll use a coffee shop as our example.
+Of course, every business and each industry will have different cost requirements, but these steps can help you start the process of crunching the numbers for a coffee shop.

 - Cost of sales